Cheers! Today I am DEBT FREE.

 I graduated from college with a liberal arts degree and three non-profit internship experiences under my belt.
 I wasn’t the prime candidate for a high-salary job.

-Nevertheless, I have been able to go from my lowest of getting paid $9/hr in 2012 to a whopping $200k/yr job presently.
+Nevertheless, I have been able to go from my lowest of getting paid $9/hr in 2012 to breaking six-figures in 2015.

 The extra income has allowed me to pay off my debt more quickly.